shaked-develeap/charts-repo/README.md

 To upgrade the chart, follow these steps:

 1. Update your local Helm chart repository: `helm repo update`
-2. Upgrade the chart: `helm upgrade my-release generic-chart`
+2. Upgrade the chart: `helm upgrade my-release generic`

 ## Troubleshooting